 COLLECTIVE ACTION AND FREE RIDING

 Collective action problems and free riding occur in many other situations as well.
 If union membership is optional and all workers will receive a salary increase regardless of whether they make the time and money commitment to join, some workers may free ride.
 The benefits sought by unions, such as higher wages, collective bargaining rights, and safer working conditions, are often enjoyed by all workers regardless of whether they are members.
-Therefore, free riders can receive the benefit of the pay increase without helping defray the cost by paying dues, attending meetings or rallies, or joining protests, like that shown in (Figure).
+Therefore, free riders can receive the benefit of the pay increase without helping defray the cost by paying dues, attending meetings or rallies, or joining protests.

 Finally, sometimes collective action problems are overcome because there is little choice about whether to join an organization.
 For example, some organizations may require membership in order to participate in a profession.
 To practice law, individuals may be required to join the American Bar Association or a state bar association.
 In the past, union membership could be required of workers, particularly in urban areas controlled by political machines consisting of a combination of parties, elected representatives, and interest groups.